-Organizational challenges will multiply when you will scale Scrum, therefore [email protected] needs an Executive Action Team (EAT).
+Organizational challenges will multiply when you scale Scrum, therefore Scrum@Scale needs an Executive Action Team (EAT).
 This team is responsible for the transformation strategy.
 Its members also own the implementation of Scrum values, roles, and support decision-making.

 EAT typically focuses on:

-- Ensuring that teams have the ability to deliver every sprint.
+- Ensuring that teams can deliver every sprint;

 - Ensuring that the company improves continuously.